 Gospel of Grace Ministries

-What We Believe
+What We Believe Preface

-These Article of Faith communicate what we believe to be the essential gospel message of the Bible and some of the fundamental doctrines that spring from the gospel.
-This is by no means an exhaustive record of what we believe.
-The Bible is the only written word that is verbally inspired and infallible.
-It is our only source of doctrine and practice.
-We simply ask all who read this to consider it carefully and reasonably as it adheres to the Holy Scriptures.
+We ask you to carefully search the Scriptures to see whether these things are so (Acts 17:11).
+These Articles of Faith relay what we believe to be the essential Gospel message of the Bible and some of the fundamental doctrines that spring from the Gospel.
+This is not an exhaustive record of what we teach and believe.
+We ask all who read this to consider it carefully, reasonably, and prayerfully, only as it adheres to the authority of the Holy Scriptures.

 The Holy Scriptures